dev-academy-programme/curriculum/concepts/pairing/README.md

 ## Environment
 The options we've found for pairing, in order of effectiveness, are:

 1. Pair in person - arrange a time to meet up somewhere
 2. Video call* + working collaboratively on a remote computer - Cloud9
 3. Video call* + screen share
-**If you can't meet up in person, and you don't have adequate internet connection for options 2. or 3., you won't have adequate communication lines to pair programme**
+**If you can't meet up in person, and you don't have adequate internet connection for options 2. or 3., you won't have adequate communication lines to pair program**
 Instead, you can get some of the benefits with:
 4. Phone call + slack to discuss approaches, ideas and issues.
 5. Share pseudocode and code on slack.